corniciluca/1892929_NewHarmonics/Student_doc.md

 - TECHNOLOGICAL SPECIFICATION: The service uses the SpringBoot API to implement CRUD operations in a RESTful manner.
 MongoDB is used to store JSON data and MinIO handles the storage.
 - SERVICE ARCHITECTURE:
   	The service uses four kind of files:
     - config, for configuring interaction with other services;
     - controller, to define the necessary endpoints;
     - service, to implement the logic of each endpoint;
-  		- model, to handle data represantion of each song object.
+    - model, to handle data representation of each song object.
 - ENDPOINTS:

     | HTTP METHOD | URL                      | Description                                     | User Stories |